nick-novak/Goals-n-such/music/top-albums-2022.md

 MJ Lenderman -- Boat Songs
 Wilco -- Cruel Country
 Tyler Childers -- Can I take my Hounds to Heaven?
+The Beths -- Experts In A Dying Field

 ## Top Albums I've discovered (in no particular order)

 Novo Amor -- Cannot Be, Whatsoever